 CREDIT Rating Information and Services Limited

 CRISL is the first ever joint venture rating agency operating in Bangladesh since 1995.
-It is a joint venture of Malaysia Berhad (RAM), JCR-VIS Credit Rating Company of Pakistan, few financial institutions and a host of celebrated professionals of Bangladesh.
-With a license from the Securities Exchange Commission (SEC) under Credit Rating Companies Rules 1996, CRISL now appears as the flagship organization of Bangladesh.
+It is a joint venture of JCR-VIS Credit Rating Company of Pakistan, Investment Corporation of Bangladesh and a host of celebrated professionals of Bangladesh.
+With a license from the Bangladesh Securities Exchange Commission (BSEC) under Credit Rating Companies Rules 1996, CRISL now appears as the flagship organization of Bangladesh in the country’s financial services sector.
 CRISL is a founder member of the Association of Credit Rating Agencies in Asia (ACRAA) which is sponsored by the Asian Development Bank, where CRISL has significant contribution towards the development of the profession of rating agency in the Asian region.
 CRISL is a public limited company dedicated for credit rating and related services and is being recognized by Bangladesh Bank as the External Credit Assessment Institution (ECAI) to offer its services to the banking community for banking client rating.
-CRISL provides its services with high business and ethical code as approved by the International Organization of Securities Commission (IOSCO), Securities and Exchange Commission of Bangladesh and Bangladesh Bank ECAI recognition Criteria.
+CRISL provides its services with high business and ethical code as approved by the International Organization of Securities Commission (IOSCO), Bangladesh Securities and Exchange Commission and Bangladesh Bank ECAI recognition Criteria.

 Credit Rating Information and Services Limited is a company that started its journey to implement a Concept in Bangladesh – “Credit Rating”.
 Before CRISL, “Credit Rating” were text paper words for the teachers and students of Bangladesh.
 The voyage of how CRISL conceptualized this idea in 1995 and implemented it in Bangladesh and finally achieved its operating license in 2002 – after almost eight years of struggle – has a long, interesting, exciting and also painful history.
 CRISL is now the national flagship company representing the profession at home and abroad.

-The SEC reviewed application made by the CRISL and advised to convince DCR to join directly in the equity participation instead of through DCR-VIS as against its earlier direction to have only joint venture for technical collaboration.
-The SEC further advised CRISL to take IFC of World Bank in the Joint venture before SEC finally agree to the proposal of Licence.
+The BSEC reviewed application made by the CRISL and advised to convince DCR to join directly in the equity participation instead of through DCR-VIS as against its earlier direction to have only joint venture for technical collaboration.
+The BSEC further advised CRISL to take IFC of World Bank in the Joint venture before BSEC finally agree to the proposal of License.
 CRISL initially decided not to allow IFC in the shareholding due to its long bureaucratic operating time to decide on any investment.
 In addition, CRISL was not interested to take any investment partner, since it has already hooked DCR and RAM in its joint venture.
-However, as desired by SEC, CRISL agreed to consider such proposal.
+However, as desired by BSEC, CRISL agreed to consider such proposal.

-During the above period CRISL Board made several presentations at SEC, and tried to convince that the IFC looked at CRISL as an investment proposal and not as a national need.
-They had nothing to contribute in the development of CRISL professionalism However, SEC remained silent on the issue.
-Finding no other alternative, CRISL Board had several meetings and decided that since the SEC had initially motivated CRISL sponsors to float the rating agency and with its approval CRISL sponsors had taken capital from aboard, the SEC can not deny its responsibility of providing a license to CRISL, when CRISL had fulfilled all the requirements.
-Therefore, a legal notice may be served on SEC explaining the above situation.
+During the above period CRISL Board made several presentations at BSEC, and tried to convince that the IFC looked at CRISL as an investment proposal and not as a national need.
+They had nothing to contribute in the development of CRISL professionalism However, BSEC remained silent on the issue.
+Finding no other alternative, CRISL Board had several meetings and decided that since the BSEC had initially motivated CRISL sponsors to float the rating agency and with its approval CRISL sponsors had taken capital from aboard, the BSEC can not deny its responsibility of providing a license to CRISL, when CRISL had fulfilled all the requirements.
+Therefore, a legal notice may be served on BSEC explaining the above situation.
 CRISL also decided to give a memorandum of facts from the very beginning with all correspondences and actions taken before the Board decides on liquidation of the company.
-Based on the above decision, the Board decided that a) a legal notice be served on SEC b) CRISL’s office at BSB Bhaban be closed and notice be served to BSB for cancellation of Rental agreement and c) CRISL Bank account be frozen.
-Based on the above decision a Legal Notice was served on SEC, office was shifted to a room at the National Scout Bhaban, which was the Office of the Pride Group of Companies.
+Based on the above decision, the Board decided that a) a legal notice be served on BSEC b) CRISL’s office at BSB Bhaban be closed and notice be served to BSB for cancellation of Rental agreement and c) CRISL Bank account be frozen.
+Based on the above decision a Legal Notice was served on BSEC, office was shifted to a room at the National Scout Bhaban, which was the Office of the Pride Group of Companies.

-At the beginning of 2001, after a long silence, SEC Chairman suddenly asked CRISL to see them to discuss on the issue of license.
-CRISL team was informed that SEC was, on principle, agreed to provide license to CRISL.
+At the beginning of 2001, after a long silence, BSEC Chairman suddenly asked CRISL to see them to discuss on the issue of license.
+CRISL team was informed that BSEC was, on principle, agreed to provide license to CRISL.
 However, CRISL was asked whether the joint venture partners were still interested to continue with the joint venture.
-Based on the above assurance, CRISL contacted Fitch rating agency which has, by that time, absorbed DCR, as to whether they were willing to continue with CRISL.
+Based on the above assurance, CRISL contacted Fitch Rating Agency which has, by that time, absorbed DCR, as to whether they were willing to continue with CRISL.
 Fitch informed CRISL that since the regulators had taken long time to provide license to CRISL, they were not interested in the joint venture agreed by DCR earlier.
-At this backdrop, SEC asked CRISL to sign a technical collaboration with RAM to provide technical support to CRISL in addition to its equity participation.
-Based on the above advice CRISL CEO visited Malaysia to sign an6 Agreement for Technical support from RAM.
-Finally CRISL signed the above agreement with RAM for technical support and training of CRISL professionals against a Fee for several years.
-On finalization of the above and its submission to SEC, CRISL was awarded license by SEC – and a long journey from 1996 to April 2002 was over.
+At this backdrop, BSEC asked CRISL to sign a technical collaboration with RAM to provide technical support to CRISL in addition to its equity participation.
+Based on the above advice CRISL CEO visited Malaysia to sign an Agreement for Technical support from RAM.
+Finally CRISL signed the above agreement with RAM for technical support and training of CRISL professionals against a fee for several years.
+On finalization of the above and its submission to BSEC, CRISL was awarded license by BSEC – and a long journey from 1996 to April 2002 was over.